inab/data-access-playground/README.md

     As a result, the different git repositories will be cloned as dependencies of the main project.

+- Select a valid dataset for working on this environment:

+    Execute the following commands in the root folder:

+    ```
+    cd ipc-test-data
+    git checkout data-access-playground
+    ```

 - Launch the stack (main project root folder):